 Since Crystal is an icon of New Orleans, it only makes sense that it would be the perfect pairing to many a New Orleans delicacy.
 If you're not in the mood for fried chicken, have your Crystal hot sauce on beans, smothering a po' boy, or on your side of collard greens.

 3. Frank's Red Hot + Chicken Wings

-There was a time in my life when Frank’s Red Hot and buttermilk sauce were a must when it came to French fries.
-Now I’m not saying that combination still doesn’t ring true, but there is a better use out there for a bottle of Red Hot.
-And that use is chicken wings.
+There was a time in my life when Frank's Red Hot and buttermilk sauce were a must when it came to French fries.
+Now I'm not saying that combination still doesn't ring true, but there is a better use out there for this hot sauce brand and that use is chicken wings.

 4. Gator Hammock Gator Sauce + Oysters

 Anytime I visit Florida, oysters and Gator Sauce are in order.
 Snagging a bottle from the market, we head on over to our favorite seafood shack and order up a plate of fried oysters.

 The hot sauce has a thicker consistency that lies somewhere between the average hot sauce and cocktail sauce, making it perfect for a seafood pairing.
 Made fresh with aged cayenne peppers, vinegar, garlic, spices and no MSG or artificial substances, Gator Sauce was meant for oysters.